 B1.
 NAME AND DESCRIPTION OF THE PROGRAM OR PROJECT:

 B2.
 TARGET POPULATION/GROUP (Who will be served?
 Where are they located geographically?
-State percentage in Red Deer and other respective communities])
+State percentage in Red Deer and other respective communities)

 B3.
 PURPOSE OF THE PROGRAM (what it is intended to do, how will it assist the target population?)